 6. Candy Cane

 Blue Haze is a multiple-time High Times cannabis cup winner for good reason.
 And, makes our exotic cannabis genetics list for similar reasons too.
-The strain comes from legendary lineages for a buzz you’ll be dreaming about.
+The exotic strain comes from legendary lineages for a buzz you’ll be dreaming about.
 A modern and exotic twist on the classics, Blue Haze is a famous cross of none other than Blueberry and Haze.
-With some TLC, Blue Haze produces high yielding crops, and even bigger plants in outdoor climates.
+With some TLC, Blue Haze produce high-yielding crops and even bigger plants in outdoor climates.
 Now, internationally known, the strain is highly sought after by medical marijuana patients for its therapeutic effects.

 Paying homage to both of its parent strains, Blue Haze delivers an equally euphoric cerebral and physical high.
 Your body will feel completely relaxed, while your mind is clear-headed and focused to take on everyday tasks.
 Beyond its high levels of THC, and pleasurable effects, Blue Haze is also loved for its pleasurable aromas and flavors, too.
 The exotic cannabis seeds eventually output beautiful and pungent plants that are aromatic in fruity blueberry scents.
 Upon lighting up, you’re treated to the natural taste of earthy flavors and sweet herbal notes.

-Sunset Sherbet typically reaches THC levels around 20%, for a high that stimulates creativity while also relaxing the body with a soothing comfort.
+Sunset Sherbet typically reaches THC levels around 20%, for a high that stimulates creativity while also relaxing the body with soothing comfort.
 It’s the perfect strain for beginner growers to begin their cultivation journey with, not just for high potency crops but high yields, too.
-Adding to the exotic cannabis strains’ vacay-like benefits, Sunset Sherbet bursts with deliciously sweet and fruity flavors, like drinks on the beach.
+Adding to the exotic weed strains vacay-like benefits, Sunset Sherbet bursts with deliciously sweet and fruity flavors, like drinks on the beach.

-The 10 strains we’ve covered are perfect examples of exotic cannabis flower that all consumers and growers should try in the modern world of weed.
+The 10 strains we’ve covered are perfect examples of exotic weed strains that all consumers and growers should try in the modern world of exotic weed.
 With rich and robust histories, these cannabis strains can produce effects and aromas as an experience all on their own.
-So go exotic with your cannabis routine, and try your hand at cultivating one of these exhilarating cannabis strains with exotic cannabis genetics.
+So go exotic with your cannabis routine, and try your hand at cultivating one of these exhilarating cannabis strains with exotic weed strains!
 If you’re looking to buy cannabis seeds online, why not go with something a little more exotic?